Japanese Language Grants

 A six-week program designed to provide an opportunity for improving Japanese language skills necessary as a teacher (methodology not covered).

-An tailored intensive in-country language training program for specialists such as researchers, graduate students, librarians, and museum and art museum curators requiring Japanese-language proficiency in order to smoothly execute their specialist work and research activities.
-Two month and five month courses offered.
+A tailored intensive in-country language training program for specialists such as researchers, graduate students, librarians, and museum and art museum curators requiring Japanese-language proficiency in order to smoothly execute their specialist work and research activities.
 Conducted at the Japanese-Language Institute, Kansai.

 Administered locally, and are designed to support the purchase of Japanese teaching materials, the running of speech contents, and support projects undertaken by organisations belonging to the Sakura Network.